 The arcus sublimis terminates on the radial side of the palm by a branch which joins the inner branch of the Arteria Magna Pollicis of the Radial.
 The most frequent distribution of the arteries of the hand is what has just been described: anatomists are, however, not all agreed on this point.
 It would probably be more just to say, that this occurs more frequently than any other single arrangement.
 The varieties, in fact, are so great, that before a hand is opened, it is not possible to know in what manner its arteries will be distributed.
 Sometimes the Radial Artery furnishes one half of the arcus sublimis, and the Ulnar the other half.
-On other occasions, the interosseous artery or the superficialis volæ is continued as a large trunk over the ligament of the wrist, and crosses the root of the thumb, to join the arcus sublimis.
+On other occasions, the interosseous artery is continued as a large trunk over the ligament of the wrist, or the superficialis volæ to join the arcus sublimis, and to complete the digital arteries.

 SECT.
-IV.-BRANCHES OF THE DESCENDING THORACIC AORTA.
+IV .- BRANCHES OF THE DESCENDING THORACIC AORTA.